It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 Well, I'm going to get right to the point.

-And uh it comes back to the Bush uh uh uh bashing and so forth.
+It comes back to the Bush bashing and so forth.

-And and I get infuriated because of the Republicans not defending Bush's last couple of years uh in office.
+And I get infuriated because of the Republicans not defending Bush's last couple years in office.

 I mean, who of us wouldn't turn back to the Bush years?

-The the thing is that the the when he started to go down, and when his popularity went down, was the last two years of his term, which was the Congress was controlled by the Democrats.
+The thing is that when he started to go down and when his popularity went down was the last two years of his term, which was the Congress was controlled by the Democrats.

-The Democrats are the ones that changed all of these laws that brought up all these things, and there was a nut he did not have enough power to stop a lot of people.
+The Democrats are the ones that changed all of these laws that brought up all these things, and he did not have enough power to stop a lot of people.

 It's a great point.

-Don't you wish along with me that you'd like to see Republicans fight back and argue with the with the skill and aggression that the that the liberals do?
+Don't you wish, along with me, that you'd like to see Republicans fight back and argue with the skill and aggression that the liberals do?

-If they would have just came out and said, Wait a minute, George didn't do that.
+This Bush bashing, if they would have just came out and said, wait a minute, George didn't do that.

 He actually fought against it.